ResistanceHub/game-of-html/README.md

     <div><h1>Point of View Characters in Game of Thrones</h1></div>

 ```
-You also need to close these tags, place this at the end of the file
+You also need to close these tags, make sure you place this at the end of the file

 ```
   </body>
 </html>
 ```

-In the middle of these sections comes the books and characters section.
+In the middle of these parts comes the books and characters section.
 For each book you need to add the book title and some details for each of the POV characters (povCharacters) in that book.

-The sample page shows two books, with a few of the POV characters.
+`game-of-html/samples/index.html` shows two books, with a few of the POV characters.

 The title of the book should be added as follows: